 Josh holds a Master of Business Administration (MBA) in Strategic Management with Honors and Director’s List recognition from The Wharton School at the University of Pennsylvania.
 Josh also earned a Bachelor of Science (BS) in Economics with concentrations in Finance and Accounting from Wharton, graduating Magna Cum Laude and earning Nelson Foundation and Joseph Wharton Scholarship honors.
 In addition, Josh holds a Bachelor of Science (BS) in Systems Engineering (focus in Logistics Systems) with a minor in Mathematics from the School of Engineering and Applied Science at the University of Pennsylvania.
-Josh also worked as a research assistant in the Department of Finance at The Wharton School where his research led to numerous publications in the field of investment management and trading.
+Josh also worked in the Department of Finance at The Wharton School where his research led to publications in the field of investment management and trading.

 Josh holds Commercial Pilot and Remote Pilot airman certificates with EMB-500, CE-510(S), single-engine, multi-engine and instrument airplane ratings.
 Josh resides in Wilmington, Delaware, USA.